FN-FAL113/FNSolarGeneratorRemastered/README.md

 # FN_FAL's Solar Generator Remastered
 A custom Slimefun addon for Minecraft which adds 8 tiers of Solar Generators

-Addon is currently used on BarangayCraft Pinoy Server where I reside as an Admin
+Addon is currently used on BarangayCraft Pinoy Server

-Now supports Buffer/Capacity!
+Now has Buffer support and Configurable rates and Lore

 ### The addon as show in the Slimefun Guide